 Las Vegas, NV - September 24: Recording artist Ariana

-Singer Ariana Grande is OK after reports of multiple explosions at a concert Monday in Manchester in the United Kingdom Explosions at Ariana Grande concert in U.K. Singer Ariana Grande is OK after reports of multiple explosions at a concert Monday in Manchester in the United Kingdom Check out this story on thestarpress.com: https://usat.ly/2qOHrnA Police says there are "a number of fatalities" after reports of an explosion at an Ariana Grande concert in northern England.
-Police advised the public to avoid the area around the Manchester Arena Monday night.
+Singer Ariana Grande is OK after reports of multiple explosions at a concert Monday in Manchester in the United Kingdom Explosions at Ariana Grande concert in U.K. Singer Ariana Grande is OK after reports of multiple explosions at a concert Monday in Manchester in the United Kingdom Check out this story on pressconnects.com: https://usat.ly/2qOHrnA During a March 2016 stop at 'The Daly Download' with Carson Daly, Ariana Grande discussed her pop star friend, Kesha, broaching her ongoing legal battle to be released from her contract with Dr. Luke, whom she accused of sexual and emotional abuse.
+The conversation quickly turned into a dialogue about the pitfalls women face navigating a sexist industry.

 Add your comments below